 The following referenced documents are indispensable for the application of this standard (i.e., they must be understood and used, so each referenced document is cited in text and its relationship to this document is explained).
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments or corrigenda) applies.

-IEEE P802.11vTM (D15.0, September 2010), Draft Standard for Information technology—Telecommunications and information exchange between systems—Local and metropolitan area networks—Specific requirements, Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications—Amendment 8: IEEE 802.11TM Wireless Network Management.
+IEEE Std 802.11vTM – 2011, IEEE Standard for Information Technology—Telecommunications and information exchange between systems— Local and metropolitan area networks—Specific requirements, Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) specifications Amendment 8: IEEE 802.11 Wireless Network Management.

 IEEE Std 802.1DTM-2004, IEEE Standard for Local and metropolitan area networks—Media Access Control (MAC) Bridges.,